|Location||4 weeks||per week thereafter|

-This country contains a culture that is expressed in an abundance of delicious cuisine, diverse musical forms and colourful festivals.
-Whilst it is one of South America’s tiniest countries, its diversity is exciting as it is interesting.
-From the white sandy beaches spectacular mountains, and best of all, the gateway to the unbelievable Galapagos Islands.
-However on the other side of the fence there lie villages and towns that are extremely poor without adequate medical assistance, and in many cases still use ancient jungle produce to attempt to cure themselves.
+Medical Volunteering in Ecuador offers exposure to a culture that is expressed in an abundance of delicious cuisine, diverse musical forms and colourful festivals.
+Ecuador is one of South America’s tiniest countries and its diversity is exciting as it is interesting.
+White sandy beaches, spectacular mountains and the gateway to the Galapagos Islands.
+However there are villages and towns that are extremely poor without adequate medical assistance, and in many cases still use ancient jungle produce to attempt to cure themselves.

 Intermediate level Spanish skills are recommended for this project.

-This project is based in Guayaquil and is best suited to medical students and all medical practitioners as the work will involve carrying out medical duties within the hospital.
+When medical volunteering in Ecuador, you will be based in Guayaquil.
+This program is best suited to medical students with an interest in paediatrics or surgery.
 The placement will allow you to observe medical practices and give you the opportunity to take part in the day-to-day running of a hospital.
-Those with determination, enthusiasm, aptitude and motivation may be able to assist the doctors and nurses in their duties and gain hands-on experience of administering healthcare to the Ecuadorian people.
+Those with determination, enthusiasm, aptitude and motivation are able to assist the doctors and nurses in their duties and gain experience of administering healthcare to the Ecuadorian people.
 Please remain open-minded and flexible with the hospital conditions.
 You may find it interesting and challenging to resolve issues without the same technologies used in other parts of the world.

 The hospital has 160 beds and comprised 80% pediatric and 20% adults.
 It belongs to a non-profit organization: Sociedad Protectora de la Infancia and the name is Hospital “Leòn Becerra”.